We're taking a 3 step approach of measuring, offsetting and ultimately trying to reduce our impact on the planet.

 Step 1: Measuring our Carbon Footprint

-In 2021, we gained Carbon Neutral status, working with Climate Partner to calculate and offset our total impact across both Misfits HQ and our wider operations making, packing and delivering our delicious products to you.
+In 2021, we gained Carbon Neutral status, working with Climate Partner to calculate and offset our total impact across both Misfits HQ and our wider operations making, packing and delivering our delicious protein bars to you.

-For products, we measure their entire lifecycle all the way from sourcing materials through to production and distribution to the point of you eating your bar and disposing of the packaging.
-We then account for how much of each product is sold each year to understand the overall impacts our products have.
+For our protein bars, we measure their entire lifecycle all the way from sourcing materials through to production and distribution to the point of you eating the product and disposing of the packaging.
+We then account for how many bars are sold each year to understand the overall impact.
 For our HQ and team carbon footprint we measure employee commuting, energy used to power our office, energy used for home-working, business travel, purchase of electrical goods such as laptops and computers and paper usage.
 We collect the data in house, then work with Climate Partner to translate that into CO2 emissions.

 Step 2: Offsetting to achieve Carbon Neutral